An Attorney Protecting You From Burglary Charges In Lackawanna County

 Entering a building with the intent of committing a crime is considered burglary in Pennsylvania.
-This offense is always considered a felony and, if a conviction is reached, can mean significant penalties for the accused.
+This offense is nearly always charged as a felony and, if a conviction is reached, can mean significant penalties for the accused.

 If you’ve been arrested or accused of burglary, the time to start developing an effective defense is now.
-With your liberties hanging in the balance, you should choose the best possible representation to safeguard your freedoms.
-At the Thompson Law, the primary goal of our Scranton burglary attorney is to ensure that the accused receive every consideration they deserve during this time of crisis.
+With your liberties hanging in the balance, you should choose the most favorable representation to safeguard your freedoms.
+At Thompson Law, founded by attorney William D. Thompson, the primary goal is to ensure that the accused receive every consideration they deserve during this time of crisis.

 Pennsylvania’s Burglary Statute